 Natasha Lyandres supervises the Rare Books and Special Collections Department and the Architecture Library.
 She is also curator of Russian and East European Studies collections at Notre Dame.
 Before joining the Hesburgh Libraries, Natasha was a special projects librarian at the Hoover Institution Library and Archives, Stanford University, and a reference librarian at Joyner Library, East Carolina University.
 Natasha studied Art History at Moscow State University before receiving a Master of Library and Information Science degree from San Jose State University.

 Aedín Ní Bhróithe Clements is the Irish Studies librarian.
 She has an MA. in English from Western Michigan University.
 She is an Irish speaker, and has a degree in Irish and folklore from University College Dublin, which is also where she studied librarianship.

-Erika Hosselkus is curator of Latin American materials in Rare Books and Special Collections.
-She holds a Ph.D. in History and an M.A. in Latin American Studies from Tulane University.
-She specializes in the history of colonial Mexico, especially the experiences of indigenous groups.
+Erika Hosselkus is curator of Latin Americana and subject specialist for Latin American and Latino Studies.
+She holds a Ph.D. in History and an M.A. in Latin American Studies from Tulane University as well as undergraduate degrees from the University of Nevada, Reno, in History and Spanish.
+Along with her broad interests in the history and cultures of Latin America, Erika specializes in the colonial Mexican history, particularly the experiences of indigenous groups.

 Julie Tanaka is curator of Rare Books and subject specialist for Western European History.
 She also heads public services for Special Collections and is the library liaison to the Program of Liberal Studies.
 Julie has a BA from San Jose State University in Humanities with a concentration in European Studies, MA in Classics from the University of California, Irvine, MLIS from the University of Washington, and PhD in European History, specializing in 15th and 16th century German History, from the University of California, Berkeley.